Bobby J

-Bobby J, also known professionally as BOBBYSWORLD, is an American singer, songwriter, producer, record executive, entrepreneur, and CEO of the record label Mexiversal Music Group (MMG) distributed by global music distribution company INgrooves / Universal Music Group.
+Bobby J, also known professionally as BOBBYSWORLD, is an American singer, songwriter, producer, record executive, entrepreneur, and CEO of the record label Mexiversal Music Group (MMG), distributed by global music distribution company INgrooves (a subsidiary of Universal Music Group).
 He describes his music as "Mexitón".
 Mexiton (mexi·tone, mex·ee·tone), also known as Mexitón (Spanish), is a Mexican-American & Latin genre derived from Mexican, Urban, Cumbia, and Reggaeton influences.
 Vocals include rapping and singing, typically in Spanglish.

 Early life

-Bobby J was born in San Diego, California.
-He was raised a Catholic-Christian.
+Bobby J was born in San Diego city, California, and was raised a Catholic-Christian.
 He began singing and performing music at various churches throughout the week.
-Bobby J became a professional DJ at the age of 12, performing for school dances, corporate events, private clients such as Walmart, Supercuts, Horn Blower Cruises MDR, and Jr. Seau of the San Diego Chargers.
-He is a Helix Charter High School alumni and was a section leader of Helix's drum line, symphony, orchestra and marching bands.
+Bobby J became a professional DJ at the age of 12, performing for school dances, corporate events, and private clients such as Walmart, Supercuts, Horn Blower Cruises MDR, and Jr. Seau of the San Diego Chargers.
+He is a Helix Charter High School alumni and was a section leader of Helix's drum line, symphony, orchestra, and marching bands.
 Bobby J played football and golf alongside Heisman Trophy winners Reggie Bush and Alex Smith.